VanAndelInstitute/lambdaR/README.md

 cd ~/build
 ```

-## Building the dependencies

 R has a number of dependencies.
 Rather than doing `yum install` and then trying to track down the pieces and put them in `/opt`, we will just build them and install into /opt.
+Note that each tools needs a unique combination of config flags and make commands to generate the desired shared libraries with necessary features installed in the /opt file tree.

 ```
 # openssl